clbustos/statsample/README.txt

 * Imports and exports datasets from and to Excel, CSV and plain text files.
 * Correlations: Pearson's r, Spearman's rank correlation (rho), point biserial, tau a, tau b and  gamma.
 Tetrachoric and Polychoric correlation provides by +statsample-bivariate-extension+ gem.
 * Intra-class correlation
-* Anova: generic and vector-based One-way ANOVA and Two-way ANOVA
+* Anova: generic and vector-based One-way ANOVA and Two-way ANOVA, with contrast for One-way ANOVA.
 * Tests: F, T, Levene, U-Mannwhitney.
 * Regression: Simple, Multiple (OLS), Probit  and Logit
 * Factorial Analysis: Extraction (PCA and Principal Axis), Rotation (Varimax, Equimax, Quartimax) and Parallel Analysis and Velicer's MAP test, for estimation of number of factors.